Jingyi-Chen/cloud_parcel_mode/readme.md

 <a href="https://zenodo.org/badge/latestdoi/460960645"><img src="https://zenodo.org/badge/460960645.svg" alt="DOI"></a>

 ## Description
 This cloud parcel model simulates the updraft cooling of a cloud parcel with entrainment-mixing and entrained aerosols in Fortran 95.
-The initial development of this model was supported by Stony Brook University and Brookhaven National Laboratory in 2014 (adiabatic version) and 2017 (entrainment-mixing with entrained aerosols).
-The adiabatic version was developed by comparing with two other similar models by Graham Feingold/Huiwen Xue and Yiran Peng, respectively.
+The initial development of this model was supported by the U.S. Department of Energy’s Earth System Modeling program via the Fast-physics System Testbed and Research project and Atmospheric System Research program through Stony Brook University and Brookhaven National Laboratory.
+The adiabatic version was developed by comparing with two other similar models by Graham Feingold/Huiwen Xue and Yiran Peng in 2014, respectively.
 The author would thank them for the kind sharing.
+The entrainment-mixing version was developed between 2015-2017.

 ## Author
   Jingyi Chen, PhD